outsmartchad/solana-trading-cli/src/grpc_streaming_dev/grpc-pf-sniper/README.md

 - Use a grpc subscription to subscribe the transactions that includes the solana account of the Pump.fun Token Mint Authority and listen for the mint event (https://solscan.io/account/TSLvdd1pWpHVjahSpsvCXUbgwsL3JAcvokwaKt1eokM).
 - Once the mint event is detected, it will send a snipe transaction to snipe the token!
-- it uses SOL for settlement, buy using SOL, sell for SOL.
+- it uses SOL for trading.

 ## Prerequisites